MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 1. Open the **WebMessage sample page** (`ScenarioWebMessage.html`) as described above.

-1. Note the title of the **WebView2APISample** sample app, displayed in the top left of the window next to the icon.
+1. Note the title of the **WebView2APISample** app, displayed in the top left of the window next to the icon.
 It's initially **WebView2APISample - Microsoft Edge WebView2**.

 1. In the **Receiving Messages** section of the page, enter a new title, and then click the **Send** button.

-1. Note the new title that's displayed in the titlebar of the **WebView2APISample** sample app.
+1. Note the new title that's displayed in the titlebar of the **WebView2APISample** app.

 <!-- ---------- -->